heinoldenhuis/home_assistant_area_waste/README.md

+# :warning: Deprecation warning
+This integration is deprecated and the same functionality and more can be found in [Home-Assistant-Sensor-Afvalbeheer](https://github.com/pippyn/Home-Assistant-Sensor-Afvalbeheer).

+Therefore this integration will no longer receive any updates and is deprecated.

 # Home Assistant bin/waste collection integration for Area Reiniging

 The Area Waste integration will retrieve calendar data from Area Reiniging.